 The Regional Council system was designed to allow regional, participatory governance by knowledgeable people with a stake in fishery management.
-These regulatory changes are needed to provide guidance to ensure consistency and transparency in the calculation of a council member’s financial interests, determine whether a close causal link exists between a council decision and a benefit to a council member’s financial interest, and to establish regional procedures for preparing and issuing recusal determinations.
+These regulatory changes provide guidance to ensure consistency and transparency in the calculation of a council member’s financial interests, determine whether a close causal link exists between a council decision and a benefit to a council member’s financial interest, and to establish regional procedures for preparing and issuing recusal determinations.

 What is the purpose of this disclosure requirement?

 The purpose of filing this statement is to assist the member in avoiding conflicts of interest between official duties and private financial interests or affiliations.